sanskruti-nawander/CLI-AGENT/README.md

 ## 📽️ Demo

-Demo is recorded in a 5-minute MP4 file named `demo.mp4` (optional)
+Demo is recorded in this [MP4 video on YouTube](https://youtu.be/ztonhOArkJY?feature=shared)